 If you have been contemplating confronting your abuser, this may or may not be the time to do so.
 If you've been working to heal (with or without a counselor), you may be at the place where you can say something along the lines of: "You abused me and I don't want to be around you during the holidays (or ever)."
 If you take that approach you need to be clear on your objective.
 Do you want them to stay away from the family holidays this year so you can attend in peace?
 It's ok to say so.

 Many survivors feel too intimidated to speak up to their abusers.
 Some abusers are extremely aggressive and scary people - people who stalk in person, through phone, text or email, who verbally assault, or otherwise try to control their victims.
 Others, though, are banking on your silence and cooperation.
 Other than seeing you at family functions and being cordial (or overly "nice"), they try to avoid you.
 The last thing they want is for you to expose them and their abuse of you to the entire family.

-Is it more damaging to you to disappoint a family member or to lie to your own spirit?
+Is it more damaging to you to disappoint a family member or to lie to yourself?